neetika13/Project-Indian-spices/README.md

 Initially the idea was to have a navigation bar with image of spices floating on the top and images/text having to scroll below it which was initially not working.
 After longer search on the web I realized this works good with ```z-index``` property in CSS for the section I named topbox

+In the sign-up form data needs to be sent somwhere.
+I used the link that was shared previously in the love running example to send the data (https://formdump.codeinstitute.net/).
+I tried other approaches but I kept getting errors for the action that is supposed to be taken after data submission.

 ## Deployment

 This section describes how the code was deployed